 - Knowledge of Health and Illness - the biological and behavioural sciences underpinning the practice of medicine;

 - Doctor and Patient - the clinical skills required to practice medicine;

-- Doctors, Peoples Cultures and Institutions - a broad theme which includes biostatistics and epidemiology, population and public health, health systems and the effect of culture on health, particularly Indigenous health;
+- Public Health Medicine - a broad theme which includes biostatistics and epidemiology, population and public health, health systems and the effect of culture on health, particularly Indigenous health;

 - Ethics, Law and Professional Development - the ethical, professional and legal basis of medical practice.